PERSONAL OPINION

 It is a silent killer

 Rust is a big problem.
-If your set gets rusted, you have to clean it and remove rust completely, otherwise it will be dangerous to use!
+If your set gets rusty, you have to remove it completely, otherwise the set is dangerous to use!

-Rust thrives if you keep your knives near the kitchen sink or other high moisture level places.
-It is a chemical reaction where water and oxygen get in close contact with iron in a knife, causing iron to oxidize.
-It doesn't happen fast but can be quite distractive in the long rung.
+Rust thrives if you keep your knives near the kitchen sink or other high-humidity level places.
+Rust is a chemical reaction where water and oxygen get in close contact with iron in a knife, causing iron to oxidize.
+It doesn't happen fast but can be quite distractive in the long run.

 Rust is manageable if timely treated with the hard side of a dish sponge.
 But if you are the one who loves having a ton of knives, but uses one or two from the whole set, rust may appear unnoticed and cause quite a lot of damage.
 If that has happened to you, think about the necessity of having a big knife set.
 How often do you really use each knife?
 Do you think you could shrink the number of knives down?
 I, personally, prefer to have no more than four to five knives in my set.
 Each knife in a set this big will be used and washed regularly.

 Currently, I have two chef knives where one is a heavy-duty knife that can cut through bones or even a can of tuna if needed, and the other chef knife is pretty much for everything else.
-Among those two, I also have a Nakiri knife for vegetables, cheese, and other soft food.
+Among those two, I also have a Nakiri knife for vegetables, cheese, and other soft foods.
 Two prep knives for boning, peeling, and cutting.
-It is a good set where each knife regularly gets used and has a good knife sharpening service.
-My choice is Japanese brand knives, they averagely lighter than knives from Europe, and normally don't have a massive bolster.
+It is a good set where each knife regularly gets used and has a sharpening maintenance routine.
+My choice is Japanese brand knives.
+They averagely lighter than knives from Europe, and normally don't have a massive bolster.
 Japanese knives keep a good balance between the handle and the thin elegant blade.

 I got these two in 2017.
 They worth every penny!